ATP Cup Betting Offers 2021

 Much as with the ATP World Tour Finals, the World Team Cup is an event for men only, with female tennis players coming under the jurisdiction of the Women’s Tennis Association.
 Here we’ll tell you some information about the history of the World Team Cup as well what the new version of the tournament involves.

-Twenty four nations will be split up into six groups of four teams.
-It will be held at the start of January 2020 over 10 days preceding the Australian Open.
+Twenty four nations are split up into six groups of four teams.
+It will be held at the start of January 2021 over 10 days preceding the Australian Open.